Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 4

-So now let’s say I want to select data from this view.
+So, now let’s say I want to select data from this view.
 How do I do that?
 You can treat this view just like a table.

 5

-So for this view, Two tables at the underlying tables or base tables. so when we execute the SELECT * from vWTblProfessorDetail, the SQL Server engine actually executes the select query on these two base tables and returns as the data from those tables.
+When you execute the select query, what actually happens is the database engine knows that this view is actually getting its data from the TblProfessor and TblUniversity tables.
+So, when we execute the SELECT * from vWTblProfessorDetail, the SQL Server engine actually executes the select query on these two base tables and returns the data from those tables.

 sp_helptext vWTblProfessorDetail